-If your surgery is uncomplicated then the nurses will continue to monitor you and if you remain well you should be able to go home later that day.
+If you are booked for a daycase procedure and your surgery is uncomplicated then the nurses will continue to monitor you and if you remain well you should be able to go home later that day.
 Specifically you will have to have passed urine, be able to mobilise and have your pain controlled.

-The following day you will be called in the morning by one of the gynaecology doctors who assess how you are getting on and address any questions / concerns you might have.
+The following morning you will be called in by one of the gynaecology doctors who assess how you are getting on and address any questions / concerns you might have.